 For the entirety of this section we will make the following assumptions:

-\begin{itemize} \item $H$ is a generalized $b$-happy function with digit mean $\mu$ and digit variance $\sigma^2$. \item We are interested in the upper density of type-C integers for some $C \subset \mathbb{N}$. \item We have found via computer search an appropriate starting interval $I_1$ which for some $n_1 \in \mathbb{N}$, is $n_1$-strict and has type-C density $= d_1$. \end{itemize}
+\begin{itemize} \item $H$ is a $b$-happy function with digit mean $\mu$ and digit variance $\sigma^2$. \item We wish to lower bound the upper density of type-C integers for some $C \subset \mathbb{N}$. \item We have found, by computer search, an appropriate starting interval $I_1$, which is $n_1$-strict and has suitably large type-C density $d_C(I_1)$. \end{itemize}

-The results in this section only apply if this $n_1$ is sufficiently large, so we state here exactly how large $n_1$ must be so one knows where to look for the interval $I_1$.
-In particular we say an integer $n$ satisfies bound (\textbf{B}) if
+The results in this section apply only if this $n_1$ is sufficiently large, so we state here exactly how large $n_1$ must be so one knows where to look for the interval $I_1$.
+In particular, we say an integer $n$ satisfies the bounds (\textbf{B}) if

-\begin{description} \item[B1:] $4\left(1+3\mu + \sqrt{2}\sigma\bto{5n}{8}\right) \leq b^{n-1}$ \item[B2:] $\sqrt{3\mu b}\sigma \leq \bto{3n}{8}$ \item[B3:] $4\mu\left(3\mu + 1 + \bto{3n}{4} + 2\sigma\xto{\mu}{-1}{2}\bto{5n}{8}\right) \leq b^{n-1}$ \end{description}
+\begin{description} \item[B1:] $4\left(1+3\mu + \sqrt{2}\sigma\bto{5n}{8}\right) \leq b^{n-1}$, \item[B2:] $\sqrt{3\mu b}\sigma \leq \bto{3n}{8}$, \item[B3:] $4\mu\left(3\mu + 1 + \bto{3n}{4} + 2\sigma\xto{\mu}{-1}{2}\bto{5n}{8}\right) \leq b^{n-1}$. \end{description}

-For most of the interesting cases of $b$-happy functions, for example the cases $(e,b)$ s.t. $e \leq 5$, assuming $n>23$ is enough to guarantee that it satisfies bound (\textbf{B}).
-This is well within the scope of the average computer, as it is possible to calculate the densities for $n$ up to (and beyond) $1000$ using the algorithm in section 2.
-These bounds are necessary in the proof of theorem (\ref{thm:thm2}).
+Generally, $n$ need not be too large to satisfy these bounds.
+For example, if $H$ is a $(2,10)$-happy function, assuming $n>13$ is enough to guarantee that it satisfies bounds (\textbf{B}).
+This is well within the scope of the average computer as it is possible to compute the density of type-$C$ integers in $[0,b^n-1]$ for $n$ up to (and beyond) $1000$ using the algorithm in Section 2.
+These bounds are necessary in the proof of Theorem \ref{thm:thm2}.

-Our first goal is to use an arbitrary $n$-strict interval $I$ to construct a second interval $I_2$ which is $n_2$-strict for some $n_2$ much larger than $n$ and contains a similar density of type-C integers as $I$.
+Our first goal is to use an arbitrary $n$-strict interval $I$ to construct a second interval, $I_2$, which is $n_2$-strict for some $n_2$ much larger than $n$ and contains a similar density of type-C integers as $I$.
 The next lemma will be a helpful tool.